-The State Party does not participate in UNESCO's World Heritage in Young Hands programme.
+The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.

-- 12.6 Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) - 13.
-Conclusions and Recommended Actions - 13.1.
-State Party's implementation of the World Heritage Convention
+12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) Education and information sharing are important tools in awareness building on the importance of World Heritage.
+The State Party Malaysia has taken this as a challenge to widespread heritage education process to various parts of the community through numerous heritage development programs organized by the Ministry of Tourism, Arts and Culture Malaysia, The Department of National Heritage, other government agencies and NGO's.